jokoyuliantoro/aakc-asean-feb2022/cafe-note.md

 kubectl create -f k8s-bigip-ctlr/user_guides/externaldns-nginx/cis/cafe/vs-coffee.yaml
 ```

 At this point, CIS should trigger new VS configuration for LTM.
+Have a look into the right BIG-IP partition which is `k8s` in my case.
+If you familiarised with the CIS deployment parameters then you know where the partition name is defined.

 ```
 kubectl create -f k8s-bigip-ctlr/user_guides/externaldns-nginx/cis/cafe/edns-tea.yaml kubectl create -f k8s-bigip-ctlr/user_guides/externaldns-nginx/cis/cafe/edns-coffee.yaml
 ```
+At this point, CIS should trigger WideIP configuration for GTM.

+That's all.
+Do let me know on any input/correction/suggestion.

+Good luck!